wenceorg/comp4187/site/content/coursework2.md

    and any interesting things you found in your numerical experiments.
    No need to prepare anything specific.

-You should submit to DUO a zip file containing

-1. A PDF of your writeup (max 4 pages), use your Z-code to name this as ZCODE.pdf;
-2. A text file ZCODE.txt containing the commit hash of the code on github you want us to mark.
+You should submit to LearnUltra only the commit hash of the code on github you want us to mark.

 After submission, please contact the lecturers to arrange a time for